Ancinet Roman Gold Coin – Aureus of Faustina Junior, wife of Marcus Aurelius

 We do know that Faustina accompanied her husband on various military campaigns and attempted to make her home out of an army camp.
 As a result, she enjoyed the love and reverence of Roman soldiers.
 Marcus Aurelius gave her the title of Mater Castrorum or ‘Mother of the Camps’.
 Between 170–175, she was in the north, and in 175, she accompanied Aurelius to the east.

-The Ancient Roman Gold Coins of Faustina
+The Ancient Roman Gold Coin of Faustina

 There are several bust types used on aurei of Faustina Junior as mentioned in the classic British catalogue by Mattingly and Sydenham, on the Roman Imperial Coinage (RIC), which classifies four varieties.
-The Coin pictured above and part of the Colosseo Collection is apparently an unrecorded variant and extremely rare, and is from the Lexington Collection of Jonathan K. Kern.
+The Roman Gold Coin pictured above and part of the Colosseo Collection is apparently an unrecorded variant and extremely rare, and is from the Lexington Collection of Jonathan K. Kern.

 As there is clearly something at the base of the prow, the current specimen is either an example of RIC 515 or RIC 517.
 One would want to lean towards the latter number, as it is the only one listed with a sub-variety of the bust type with Faustina wearing a stephane (517b).

-Nonetheless, looking through multiple sources this type still remains completely unlisted in Calicó’s corpus, as he does not have a single example with this bust type paired with this reverse type.
+Nonetheless, looking through multiple sources this type still remains completely unlisted in Calicó’s corpus, as he does not have a single example with this bust type paired with this Roman Gold Coin reverse type.
 Therefore, it would seem that the present specimen is a completely unlisted variety of an already rare type.

 Faustina Junior, wife of Marcus Aurelius (Augusta, AD 147-175).
 AV aureus (19mm, 7.22 gm, 12h).
 NGC AU 5/5 – 4/5, Fine Style.Rome, under Antoninus Pius, ca. AD 138-161.
 FAVSTINA AVG P II AVG FIL, draped bust of Faustina right, wearing stephane / V-E-NVS, Venus standing left, holding apple and rudder; dolphin entwined around rudder.
 RIC (Aurelius) 515 variant (bust type).
 Calicó 2097 variant (same).